ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2024-02-14-Has-capitalism-doomed-humanity.md

 The point I want to make here is very simple - we should avoid polarising our arguments, because it's blatantly obvious that the answer lies somewhere on the spectrum between relentless positivity and doom-and-gloom.
 In an argument for unpolarised arguments, Tim Urban's [What's our Problem](https://www.goodreads.com/en/book/show/102146148) makes the point that (especially politically), society is trending much more polarised.
 We are, thanks in great part to technology and media, reinforcing biases and narrow worldviews rather than fostering collaborative, diverse environments through constructive arguments.
 This is not good news - because there is no better tool for progress than collective, diverse thought.
 But culture (such as American politics), technology (such as algorithms driving engagement in Facebook and Youtube) are killing this process.

 So, revising the matter at hand: We're in a golden age.
 Technological progress has led us here.
-But, there are two big, polarised arguments, which I'll write in caveman to illustrate the maturity of each said argument:
+We are also in for some bad times - climate change, another round of job losses due to AI.
+However, arguments about the future tend to polarise into two camps:
-- Capitalism good.
-Technology great.
-Both full steam ahead.
-Technology save climate.
-Utopia come!
+- Capitalism is good, and has led to unprecedented prosperity.
+We should carry on, and accelerate technological change to solve the world's problems.
-- Capitalism destroy earth.
-Corporations evil.
-Technology steal all jobs.
-Climate change kill all humans!
+- Capitalism, big corporations and many new technologies are bad for us in their relentless pursuit of profit above all else.
+Let's put a halt to things we don't understand, or we're all going to lose our jobs, and we'll do even more damage to our planet.

 The undeniable truth is that **absolutely nobody knows enough to make a convincing argument in either direction**.
 It just depends on too many unknowns, philosophies, uncomfortable taboos, subjectivity, or things we can't measure yet.
 Here are three simple examples illustrate this:
 - A common rhetoric is that since technology has answered almost all of humanity's plights thus far, it will also find a solution to climate change should we invest enough resources.
 For instance, nuclear fusion may soon solve our reliable energy source problems forever.
 But will this happen in 5 years, or in 100?
 The difference between those numbers mean countless lives.